 Please contact me if you would like to discuss what a psychotherapeutic inquiry might look like for you.

 The good news is that this is often possible.
 I favor an approach that blends pragmatic principles of communication, balancing responsibilities, and showing mutual respect, with investigation of our personal tendencies and exploration of true intimacy.
 Once past the initial stages of mutual recrimination, couples are encouraged to talk frankly about their concerns and feelings, while also being coached to remain sensitive to how personal history may be filtering their perceptions.
 As each person hears and is heard in a new way, trust is reestablished and intimacy begins to flower.
-When they are ready, I often teach attunement exercises drawn from Realization Process to help couples share even deeper, non-verbal levels of intimacy.

 One rather fascinating part of being human is that our personality is affected by social context.
 For example, many people notice changes in how they feel and act depending on who they are with.
 How we seek to establish relationship, how we go about trying to know others and what we present of ourselves to be known by others are all powerfully determined by our perceptions of the social context.
 Group psychotherapy is an excellent way of exploring this dynamic relational field and of coming to a deeper understanding of parts of ourselves that often remain out of conscious awareness.

 If you have any interest in such work please contact me to be placed on a waiting list.
 Groups form when six or more people can be gathered at the same time.